Scientists are exploring how DNA’s physical structure can store vast amounts of data and encode secure information.

-Since the dawn of the computer age, researchers have wrestled with two persistent challenges: how to store ever-increasing ...
+Since the dawn of the computer age, researchers have wrestled with two persistent challenges: how to store ever-increasing reams of data and how to protect that information from unintended access.
+Now ...

 As efficient as electronic data storage systems can be, they've got nothing on nature's own version – DNA.
 A new technique for writing data to DNA works like a printing press and makes it easy enough ...